How to Use The London Tube Like a PRO!

 London Travel Essentials

-SIM cards: Airalo offers eSIMS for over 200 countries which you can install BEFORE travelling, saving you the stress of running around to find a store or from being ripped off by local vendors.
-This is perfect for backpackers who are travelling to multiple destinations in a short period of time.
+SIM cards: I swear by E-sims like Airalo and Gigago which you can install BEFORE travelling.
+This saves you the stress of running around to find one while jet-lagged or from being ripped off by local vendors.
+E-sims are perfect for backpackers who are travelling to multiple destinations in a short period of time.

-Insurance: You should NOT go overseas without getting travel insurance.
-Travel insurance protects you in case you get injured or your plans change or are cancelled.
-I always use Covermore, because the cover is comprehensive and they were easy to work with when I needed to make a claim.
+Insurance: You should NEVER go overseas without getting travel insurance.
+We hope everything goes as planned, but there is always a chance you might get injured or your plans change.
+I personally always use Covermore, because the cover is super comprehensive and they were easy to work with when I needed to make a claim.

-Banking: When travelling and saving for travel I use Up Bank, an online Australian bank, that allows fee-free overseas transactions, unlimited savings ‘pools’ and easy transfers.
-If you join Up with my invite code we both get $13!
+Banking: Free international transactions are a must when travelling.
+I use Up Bank, an online Australian bank, that allows fee-free overseas transactions, unlimited savings ‘pools’ and payments in any currency without needing to exchange.
+If you’re Aussie, join Up with my QR code we both get $14!
+Two similar and very popular options include Wise and Revolut.

 How to pay for the London tube